 There's some pretty simple rules of thumb when it comes to knowing what will be the cheapest way to ship:

-- If your package is 15.9 ounces or less, then using your own packaging with the First Class Package service will always be cheapest.
+If your package is 15.9 ounces or less, then using your own packaging with USPS Ground Advantage service will always be the cheapest option.

-- Only if your package weighs more than 20lbs would Medium or Large Flat Rate Boxes ever be a good deal.
-Regional Rate Boxes are never a good deal.
+Only if your package weighs more than 20 pounds or you're shipping to the farthest zones and it weighs more than 2-3 pounds would Medium or Large Flat Rate Boxes ever be a good deal.

 One benefit of Priority Mail Cubic is you can use your own packaging, but USPS also offers free boxes you can use with Priority Mail Cubic: